5 Reasons to Seek Prescription Drug Addiction Treatment

 Finding Prescription Drug and Alcohol Treatment Centers Near You

-If your loved one is struggling with prescription drug abuse, Lighthouse is here to help.
-Don’t wait for long-term consequences to take hold; dial 1-800-RECOVERY today for more information about services and treatment centers near you.
+If your loved one is struggling with prescription drug abuse, Recovery Centers of America is here to help.
+Don’t wait for long-term consequences to take hold.